Trip to Mount Rushmore National Memorial

 Lodging near Mount Rushmore in Deadwood

 The city has a dark history.
-In 1874 in the Black Hills area was discover a gold and gold rush begin.
-Deadwood attracted outlaws, gamblers, and gunslingers along with the gold seekers.
-Murders were common on the streets and in the saloons.
-Deadwood became known for its lawlessness.
+In 1874, when the Black Hills area was discovered, a gold rush began.
+Deadwood attracted outlaws, gamblers, gunslingers, and gold seekers.
+Murders were common on the streets and in the saloons, and the city became known for its lawlessness.

 What are the Best Things to do when visiting Mount Rushmore?

-Admiration of majestic figures of the four Presidents, it’s not the only thing you can do when visiting Mount Rushmore National Memorial.
+Admiring the majestic figures of the four Presidents is not the only activity you can do when visiting Mount Rushmore National Memorial.

 Stop at Lincoln Borglum Visitor Center in Mount Rushmore National Memorial